sierkov/daedalus-turbo/README.md

 # Features
 Currently supported:
-- Incremental synchronization and indexing of compressed blockchain data over the network;
+- Incremental synchronization and indexing of compressed blockchain data over the Internet;
 - Incremental synchronization and indexing from a local Cardano Node instance;
+- Parallelized Ouroboros Praos data validation.
 - Reconstruction of balances and transaction histories of stake addresses;
 - Reconstruction of balances and transaction histories of payment addresses;
+- Direct history reconstruction from compressed blockchain data;
 - Quick search for transaction data;
 - ADA and non-ADA assets;
-- Direct reconstruction from compressed blockchain data;
 - Blockchain Explorer Desktop User Interface;
-- Parallelized Ouroboros Praos validation of blockchain data.

 Currently not supported:
 - Validation of Plutus and other scripts.